 DBplus contribution rates were set by your employer when it joined the CAAT Pension Plan.
 Employers also contribute on your behalf.
 DBplus contributions are based on employment earnings as defined by your employer but in most cases is equal to your T4 earnings.

-Please select your employer or affinity program from the list below to see your contribution rates and your employer's contribution rates.
+Please select your employer or group employer from the list below to see your contribution rates and your employer's contribution rates.

 Contribute as long as you work (until you turn 71)

 If you decide to work past the normal retirement age of 65, you can keep contributing and earning more retirement income until you stop working.
 However once you turn 71, you must stop contributing to the fund and start collecting your pension, even if you continue working.

 Some Plan provisions may be impacted by the pension legislation that is applicable based on your jurisdiction of employment.
 A member’s jurisdiction of employment is based on the location of their employment and specifically, where they report to work.